Answers to Your 5 Questions about Database Scalability

 3. How much cost savings might there be from switching from a scale up model to a scale out model?

 You could actually have a significant cost savings but it's hard to say how much savings specifically.
 Let’s start by just talking about hardware costs.
-In the scale up model, you have one node that's your master, which is processing all your reads and writes.
+In the scale up model, you have one node that's your primary, which is processing all your reads and writes.
 For availability requirements, you need a high availability (HA) server and a disaster recovery (DR) server.
 So, in the scale up architecture, you have three times your capital expenditures to process the application workload on one node.
 In a scale out architecture, even if you have just three nodes, you’re actually utilizing all three nodes rather than two of them being held in reserve to meet availability requirements.
 So at a minimum, you can think about a 3X savings in capital costs with scale out architecture.
 With the ability to dynamically provision as needed, you can get significantly larger cost savings with the scale out architecture than you can with scale up architecture because you don’t need to pre-provision for maximum demand needs.

 4. Does the distributed architecture of NuoDB work in a hybrid model where SMs and TEs are spread across on-prem and the cloud?